Blueberryfi/Bloom-protocol/README.md

 ### Swap Facility

 The swap facility is required to swap the `UNDERLYING_TOKEN` to and from the `BILL_TOKEN`.
-The swap facility is completely trusted by the associated pool contract, the pool does not check or enforce any slippage on the swap result.
+The swap facility is completely trusted by the associated pool contract, the pool contract does not check or enforce any slippage on the swap result.
 Swaps do not have to occur atomically in one transaction, but can be settled at a later point in a separate call.
-Meaning any critical such as the aforementioned slippage checks must be performed by the swap facility.

 The swap facility implements the `swap` method from the [`ISwapFacility`](src/interfaces/ISwapFacility.sol) interface and call the pool's `completeSwap` method from the [`ISwapRecipient`](src/interfaces/ISwapRecipient.sol)